 - Manage your licenses more efficiently - Congratulations!
 The fruitful results of your SAM process and data transparency will allow you to use your licenses more efficiently.
 You’ll now be able to clearly see where you’re over- and under-licensed.
 With this knowlesge, you can reallocate your available licenses to cover your needs, saving you money on new licenses and reducing audit risk.
 It’s important that you don’t forget maintenance!
 If you’re not using a license, then it’s recommended that you cancel the maintenance contract.
 When contract renewals come up, use your SAM insights to negotiate better agreements for your company.

-SAM isn’t hard if you know what to look for
+Software license management isn’t hard if you know what to look for

 FAQ: Who are SAM stakeholders – and why does it matter?